wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 * description: Set true to add a button to clear all the controls added by this plugin.
 * default: `false`

+### customClearAll

+* type: String
+* description: Set a jQuery selector string to find elements that will clear all filter controls on click.
+* default: `undefined`

+### customClearOne

+* type: String
+* description: Set a jQuery selector string to find elements that will clear a single field on click.
+See `customClearOneData`.
+* default: `undefined`

+### customClearOneData

+* type: String
+* description: Set a data key for data attached to `customClearOne` elements that has the field name for which to clear the filter control.
+* default: `'fieldname'`

 ### alignmentSelectControlOptions

 * type: String